troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 **Neat.**

 ### Nunjucks Features
-I've basically covered most of the cool Nunjucks stuff in the previous sections, but there's still more.
+I've covered most of the cool Nunjucks stuff in the previous sections, but there's still more.
 For example, I'm really taking advantage of the built in `set` and `include` methods, breaking out code into more modular pieces.
 My primary layout file is a good example:

 ```twig
 {% raw %}